UtkuNalcakan/smart_ac_control_system/README.md

 📌 Description

 This project is a smart air conditioner control system developed using Java Swing GUI and Arduino.
-The system allows users to control the AC remotely via a graphical interface and receive feedback from the hardware.
+The system allows users to control the AC via a graphical interface and receive real-time feedback from the hardware through serial communication.

 ---